OpenCorporates alternative · API

 OpenRegistry, REST

-# Python — OpenRegistry REST, anonymous
+# Python — OpenRegistry REST API (Bearer token from /account)

 import requests